-Commenting on Projects
+Commenting on projects

 When major projects are proposed, public input into the environmental assessment helps make sure that what is important to the community is considered.
 Public comments also help identify and assess all potential impacts of a project, so they can be addressed if the project is approved to move forward.

-Project More Information Comment Period Status
+Project More Information Comment Period

 OPEN: